Eloquence98/exclusive-backendd/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a new Pull Request
+5. Create a Pull Request

 ## License

-This project is available for personal use.
-Commercial use or tutorial/course creation based on this project is not permitted.
+This project is licensed under the ISC License.